Dan Jarvis: Shadow Security Minister

-Minister of State for Security (2024–present)
+Junior ministerial career (2024–2026)

+Jarvis (standing front far left) at G7 Interior and Security Ministers' meeting in Ottawa in November 2025.

 Following the Labour Party's landslide victory in the 2024 general election, Jarvis was appointed Minister of State for Security by Prime Minister Keir Starmer following the formation of the new cabinet on 5 July.
 He was one of six MPs from the region of Yorkshire to be appointed to the cabinet.

 On 9 July, three women in Bushey, Hertsmere were injured and later died of wounds sustained by a crossbow attack carried out by 26-year old Kyle Clifford who was promptly detained by the police.
 Following the tragedy, Jarvis called the attack "devastating" and offered condolences to the victims' family.
 Jarvis said that it was "entirely reasonable" to question current laws on the appropriate use of weapons and that ministers would act "decisively" if the laws needed to be changed.
 When asked whether laws on deadly weapons should be tightened, Jarvis said that the Home Secretary Yvette Cooper was "very carefully" examining proposals for evidence and stated that "the Home Secretary is looking at this literally as we speak".

+Jarvis was additionally appointed Minister of State in the Cabinet Office in September 2025.

+Secretary of State for Defence (2026)

+On 11 June 2026, Jarvis was appointed as Secretary of State for Defence following the resignation of John Healey over a row with Prime Minister Keir Starmer over military spending.
+This Cabinet position promoted him from his former ministerial position as security minister in the Home Office to a senior frontbench minister in charge of the British MoD and Armed Forces.
+This appointment also followed the same-day resignations of Armed Forces Minister, Al Carns, and the resignation of the parliamentary private secretary at the Ministry of Defence, Pamela Nash.

+Security minister (2026–present)

+On 21 July 2026, Jarvis was demoted by Andy Burnham and returned to his previous roles as security and cabinet office minister.